BigPolarBear1/factorization_v3/README.md

 UPDATE: Just added large prime variation.

 Run this with pypy3 for best performance.
-I will move most to pure c++ in the future.
+I will move most to pure C in the future.
+A lot of gains can be made by adding things like loop unrolling in pypy.. but not going to waste time and just move straight to pure C now.

 To install pypy3: </br></br>